yzhang-gh/vscode-markdown/README.md

 ## Changelog

-### Latest 0.1.0
+### Latest 0.2.0 (2017.01.05)

-- Keyboard shortcuts (toggle bold, italic, heading)
-- Table of contents (create, update)
-  - Options (depth, orderedList, updateOnSave)
+- NEW: Automatically show preview to side when opening a Markdown file
+- NEW: Option for plain text TOC

 See [CHANGELOG](CHANGELOG.md) for more information.